Skip to main content

 5. When to Use Professional Help

-- You found a policy but don't know how to file — the claims process is complex
+• You found the carrier but don't know how to file— the claims process is complex

-- Multiple potential policies across carriers — coordinating searches is overwhelming
+• Multiple policies across different carriers— coordinating several filings is overwhelming